kingshuknandy2016/twitter-api-rest-assured-example/README.md

 This is Sanderson's example API level automation framework which demonstrates the use of the Rest Assured framework.
-Abstractions and POJO have been used in the projects.
+Abstractions have been used in the projects to the test base code clean and readable and allow the use of the DRY principles.

 *Note in order to use the full project a properties file will be requied which store the OAuth details required to run against the API. also please do ensure you create an app using  https://apps.twitter.com link this is a mandatory requirement this links your Twitter account so the API is available for use.
 I have removed the file from the project for security purposes.*